-Our 4th stop of the day takes us aboard the Baltimore Sea Safari for an unforgettable experience.
+Our 4th stop of the day takes us aboard one of the West Cork whale watching tours that leave from Baltimore.

 We’re going to take the 2-hour trip which, according to the organisers is ‘a thrilling fun-packed coastal sightseeing tour of the West Cork coastline, with whale, dolphin, seal and wildlife watching.’

 The tour takes you through areas where they’ve spotted wildlife in the past, so the chances of seeing something are pretty good.

 Keep an eye out for Harbour Porpoise, which are a regular sighting during this trip, Basking Sharks, Ocean Sunfish, Sea Turtles and Jellyfish.